 Muzzle train your dog.
 Muzzle training is an absolute must for dogs that have snapped or bitten someone, and a great idea if you think your dog ever might hurt someone.
 A well-fit basket muzzle (Barley uses the Baskerville Ultra Muzzle) allows your dog to eat, drink, and pant comfortable.
 Be sure to avoid any tight-fitting “groomer’s muzzles” that don’t allow your dog to eat, drink, or pant (see our top picks for the best dog muzzles here)!

 Be sure you follow a good training plan to ensure your dog loves wearing her muzzle.
 Barley and I spent a while teaching him to wear a muzzle, and now he gets excited to wear his.
 I’ve never had to use it, but I know that if he ever is in extreme pain or in a situation where he legally must be muzzled (like some Canicross races), I can safely muzzle him and he’ll be comfortable in it.

 Crate train your dog.
-If you haven’t already, spend time getting your dog very comfortable in the crate.
+If you haven’t already, spend time getting your dog very comfortable in the crate through proper crate training.
 This will help you safely put your pup away if you ever need to keep everyone safe.

 Get a harness for your dog.
 Many dogs are most aggressive out on walks.
-Outdoor walks can be very anxiety-provoking for dogs who are under-socialized or fearful, so go slow, work on desensitization, and consider getting an escape-proof harness will give you extra safety on walks.
+Outdoor walks can be very anxiety-provoking for dogs who are under-socialized or fearful, so go slow, work on desensitization, and consider getting an escape-proof harness to give you an extra level of safety on walks.

 If your dog is large and you struggle to control her, a head halter might be a better option.
 When trained correctly, a head halter will help you control a large dog more easily.